-The purpose of this document is to provide a summary of major Rotary programs, multi-district projects and significant Rotary club-based projects that D9810 clubs may consider supporting in the 2018-19 Rotary year.
-It is designed to be read in conjunction with the current District Directory.
+This document provides a summary of major Rotary programs, multi-district projects and significant Rotary club-based projects that D9810 clubs may consider supporting in the 2019-20 year.
+It is designed to be read in conjunction with the District Directory.
+If you're looking for other international projects or partners, RI has a database at http://ideas.rotary.org/Project/Find